enriquerdriguez/fcm-ruby-challenge/README.md

 ### Docker

-This application can be run in docker.
-For that you only need to run the following commands:
+This application can be run in Docker.
+For that, you only need to run the following commands:

 ```bash
 docker-compose build